 Everyone is unique and every wedding should be unique as well.
 In order for you to have the music you want, I need to get to know you.
-I will meet with you in person or on the phone, if you live out of town, to discuss your musical tastes, what you like and what you don't like.
-I can play music selections for you or I can send a tape of music selections for you to choose from.
+I will meet with you on the phone to discuss your musical tastes, what you like and what you don't like.
+I can play music selections for you or I can send you an example of music for you to choose from.

 It is important for you to be happy with the music so be sure and put some thought into the mood you are trying to set.
 This is a very special day and you want to create a very special memory.